Home > Winter

 Conventional quick-pull closure systems are faster and easier to operate while wearing gloves.
 Various designs exist across brands, like the speed zone lacing on the Burton Supreme.
 Other models have a single- or dual-zone BOA system.

-A handful of designs mix these options like the Ride Context, which has laces plus a single BOA.
-And several backcountry and powder-conscious boots feature a zippered shroud to protect the lower portion and closure of the boot from ice and snow, like the Vans Viaje.
+A handful of designs mix these options with laces plus a single BOA.
+And several backcountry and powder-conscious boots feature a zippered shroud to protect the lower portion and closure of the boot from ice and snow, like the Vans Viaje Range.
 Some boots add extra reinforcement with a Velcro strap.

 Snowboard Boot Interior Lacing Harness